h2oai/datatable/docs/f-expressions.rst

 The simple expression ``f.price`` can be saved in a variable too.
-In fact, there is a Frame helper method ``.export_names()`` which does exactly that: creates a local variable for each column name in the frame, allowing you to omit the ``f.`` prefix::
+In fact, there is a Frame helper method ``.export_names()`` which does exactly that: returns a tuple of variables for each column name in the frame, allowing you to omit the ``f.`` prefix::

+    Id, Price, Quantity = DT.export_names()
-    DT.export_names()  # create variables Id, Price and Quantity DT[:, [Id, Price, Quantity, Price * Quantity]]
+    DT[:, [Id, Price, Quantity, Price * Quantity]]